con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > mkhas pa chen po thabs che ba/ /

 Boundless in being suffused with great kindness,
-Enriched with great compassion, foremost mind,
+Enriched with great compassion, the foremost mind,
 The great wise one, the great intelligent one,
-Great dexterous one, with great skilful methods, (38)
+Great dexterous one, with methods ever great, (38)

 * For *mahāmaitrīmaya*, VV reads *mahat* with *maitrīmayo*.
 * We interpret *aghradhī* as a *bahuvrīh*: the translation 'foremost mind' is intended to mean 'he has the foremost mind'.